owenmccadden/data_structures_and_algorithms/README.md

 # Data_Structures_and_Algorithms
-Library of Data Structures and Algorithms in Python
+A library of data structures and algorithms in python written using Jupyter Notebook.